Ajdev11/chatApp/README.md

 `CHAT APPLICATION` :fire:

-- Built using php and mysql
+- Built using php, javascript and mysql

 - Realtime chats bewtween two and more active users